googleapis/release-please/docs/customizing.md

 a comma separated list of file paths with the `--extra-files` CLI option or the `extra-files` option in the manifest configuration.

-To mark versions needing update in those files, you will add annotations (usually in comments).
+To mark versions needing an update in those files, you will add annotations (usually in comments).

 You can annotate a line (inline) via: